rockettheme/docs/Docs/joomla/templates/ethereal/demo.md

 Template Settings
 -----

 The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a **Home outline** which is commonly referred to in Joomla as a **Style Override**.
 This can be done by navigating to **Components > Gantry 5 Themes** and finding the theme you wish to create a new outline based in.
-Once you have done this, you can select the blue **Configure** button and the navigate to **outlines**.
+Once you have done this, you can select the blue **Configure** button and then navigate to **Outlines**.
 This page gives you a quick overview of any configurations for this theme.

 You can then simply find the default outline and select the dark blue **Duplicate** button to create a new one based on the default outline used by your site.
 This will create an override, or **Style**.
 This outline can have its own layout, style, and settings preferences.